wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 You are also free to use any other bundler or boilerplate of your choice.
 While we have not tested them all, the entirety of Wharf is designed to be framework agnostic and they should all work.
 If it does not, [please file a bug report](https://github.com/wharfkit/session/issues)!

-If you follow along and try this with your favorite app stack, we'd be interested to know your experiences and feedback.
-Please join us on the new Github discussion board hosted under the Wharf organization:
+If you follow along this article and try this with your favorite app stack, we'd be interested to know your experiences and feedback.
+Please join us on the new Github discussion board hosted under the Wharf organization and feel free to share your open source code:

 https://github.com/orgs/wharfkit/discussions